-Income Tax Return – Verification, also referred to as ITR-V, is an acknowledgement that is sent by the Income Tax Department in lieu of the successful filing of the income tax return.
+Income Tax Return – Verification, also referred to as ITR-V, is an acknowledgement that is sent by the Income Tax Department in lieu of the successful filing of the Income Tax Return.
 Once the verification has been checked, the form has to be printed, signed and sent to CPC Bangalore in order to complete the returns process.

-A user can check the status of his ITR-V receipt submitted online with Income Tax Department, by entering his PAN, e-filing acknowledgement number and assessment year.
+A user can check the status of his ITR-V receipt submitted online with Income Tax Department, by entering his PAN, efiling income tax acknowledgement number and assessment year.
 The user can also check if the Central Processing Centre (CPC) has received the ITR-V and if digital signature has been used while filing.
-An ignorance can can lead to various issues such as loss of tax refunds or paying additional tax.
+An ignorance can lead to various issues such as loss of tax refunds or paying additional tax.
 Hence, to avoid these, it is always essential to check the status of income tax returns verification.

-Verifying the Income Tax Returns:
+Verifying the Income Tax Returns